Dragon Ball Z: Lord Slug: Releases

 It was released on VHS in North America on August 7, 2001, and on DVD on September 4, 2001.
 It was later released in Double Feature set along with The Tree of Might (1990) for Blu-ray and DVD on September 16, 2008, both feature full 1080p format in HD remastered 16:9 aspect ratio and an enhanced 5.1 surround mix.
 The film was re-released to DVD in remastered thinpak collection on November 1, 2011, containing the first 5 Dragon Ball Z films.

 Reception

 Other companies

 A third English version produced and released exclusively in Malaysia by Speedy Video, features an unknown voice cast.

 Other English dubs were also made by French company AB Groupe.
-This company done for European markets which was released under the misspelt title Super Saiya Son Goku, and another one for a Malaysian VCD release by Speedy Video which had the title Super Saiya People, Goku.
+This company done for European markets which was released under the title Super Saiya Son Goku, and another one for a Malaysian VCD release by Speedy Video which had the title Super Saiya People, Goku.
 While the Malaysian dub's cast remains unknown, the AB Groupe dub was revealed to have been recorded by English-speaking actors based in France who have also done voices for animated television series such as Code Lyoko and Chris Colorado.